ZekiKam/Biohackathon/README.md

 treatment options, principally surgery and chemotherapy.
 The supplied project brief describes GBM as affecting approximately 3.19 people per 100,000 worldwide, representing around 32% of primary brain tumours, with an average mortality period of approximately 12-18 months.
-These figures should be checked against the specific epidemiological source used in any publication or presentation.

 Drug discovery is hindered by the gap between laboratory models and patient tumours.
 Standard 2D cultures grow GBM cells flat on plastic.
 That geometry